XVIII - The Moon

 The Realm of Hades... how many times had she fantasized that the underworld was actually the system of its ruler, who had for instance gulped down Persephone and kept her within?
 That chortle of her only true friend's when she exponded the theory for the first time.
 The way he choked and coughed after that chortle; to her left, Aster's laryngeal prominence rises like that island in the Seine where Nôtre Dame is... but the memory is only transient, very transient.

 Auranna actually looks ahead, up north; the shade of the Ymir-sized stripling's chin cast half-way down his outer throat.
 What could have been a lantern jaw within three or four years, and now was rife with cherry-red stitching threads criss-crossing the downy peach-fuzz, in which a few hardy dark blond strands had begun to peek.
-It all looms like the massive façade of an overlord's fortress, or the façade of his most relevant starship, as if Aster's head were the keep that had to be stormed by this one-maiden army.
+It all looms like the massive façade of an overlord's fortress, or the prow of his most relevant starship, as if Aster's head were the keep that had to be stormed by this one-maiden army.
 That erratic throbbing soon is a memory, as she has left the artery behind and prepares for the ascent up the stitching, to his right whiskers.
 Vorpal sword clenched in her mouth as usual.

-In her waking life, she had never been fond of heights, always freezing up a ladder like a fraidy kitten... but now it feels surprisingly light.
+In her waking life, she had never been fond of heights, always freezing up a ladder or a climbing gym like a fraidy kitten... but now it feels surprisingly light.
 Clinging to a few ropes of titian hair with split ends, like a pocket-sized prince up a tower, Auranna begins the trickier part of the ascent.
 It's just merely slightly trickier, at least.
 Still it feels like an endless climb, until she finds herself snugly sitting in the hollow of his right ear; below her, the empty piercing hole that had been her last point of support.

 Peering into the dark tunnel ahead, a passage to her as high as a railway tunnel, Auranna buckles up her sword once more as she decides to advance a little more, a little deeper, where it's dark and foreboding... the sticky wax squishing beneath her feet, but it barely makes her wince.
 After making only half-way through, she clears her throat and begins to sing, the opening theme of one of those shows they had always watched together.
 Chaa-la, hecchala... and everything begins to shudder around her: he has heard her in his sleep, and is obviously reacting.
 The wax, fortunately, anchors her well to the ground.
 Chaa-la, hecchala... and the sweet singing mixes itself with the sweetness of the Rose in the brain, and he mutters to himself, saying: 'O bee, O sweet bee, O bee in my brain, what nectar wilt thou fetch for me out of the Roses of my Rose-garden?'